MaxxP0/WorldModel/README.md

 ## Sampling Strategy Adjustments to maskGIT:
 In contrast to the original maskGIT, sampling solely from the most confident tokens can lead to mode collapse, often resulting in generating only stones or air.
-To address this, we've introduced a random sampling strategy.
+To address this, I've introduced a random sampling strategy.
 In the early sampling phases, the confidence of potential tokens is disregarded, and tokens are selected for unmasking at random.

 You can fine-tune this behavior using the "random_steps" variable.
 It's crucial to strike a balance between "random_steps"